lpcprog#

 - blank_check_sectors(start_sector, end_sector, print_status=True)#

-This command is used to blank check one or more sectors of on-chip flash memory.
+Check if one or more sectors of on-chip flash memory are blank.

 - Parameters: